catboost/catboost/library/cpp/threading/future/subscription/README.md

     ...
     ```

     Futures could be passed to Subscribe method either via an initializer_list or via a standard container like vector or list.
 Subscribe method accept an optional boolean parameter revertOnSignaled.
-If the parameter is false (default) then all suscriptions will be performed regardless of the futures states and the returned vector will have a subscription id for each future (even if callback has been executed synchronously for some futures).
-Otherwise the method will stop on the first signaled future (the callback will be synchronously called for it), no suscriptions will be created and an empty vector will be returned.
+If the parameter is false (default) then all subscriptions will be performed regardless of the futures states and the returned vector will have a subscription id for each future (even if callback has been executed synchronously for some futures).
+Otherwise the method will stop on the first signaled future (the callback will be synchronously called for it), no subscriptions will be created and an empty vector will be returned.

 4. Unsubscribe multiple subscriptions: